wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 "
 ```

-For wire-in-a-box deployments based on single_hetzner_machine_installation.md, an nftables based firewall including a predefined ruleset should already exist.
 By default, the predefined ruleset forwards ingress traffic to kubenode1 (192.168.122.21).
 To check on which node the ingress controller has been deployed, get the node IP via kubectl:
 ```
 d kubectl get pods -l app.kubernetes.io/name=ingress-nginx -o=custom-columns=NAME:.metadata.name,NODE:.spec.nodeName,IP:.status.hostIP